JakobTheDev/awesome-devsecops/readme.md

 - [Kube-Score](https://github.com/zegl/kube-score) - _Gustav Westling_ - Scan Kubernetes object definitions for security and performance misconfiguration.
 - [Kubectrl Kubesec](https://github.com/controlplaneio/kubectl-kubesec) - _ControlPlane_ - Plugin for kubesec.io to perform security risk analysis for Kubernetes resources.

+#### Ansible
+- [Ansible-Lint](https://github.com/ansible-community/ansible-lint) - ansible-lint checks playbooks for practices and behaviour that could potentially be improved.
+As a community backed project ansible-lint supports only the last two major versions of Ansible.

 ### Intentionally Vulnerable Applications

 Intentionally vulnerable applications are often useful when developing security tests and tooling to provide a place you can run tests and make sure they fail correctly.
 These applications can also be useful for understanding how common vulnerabilities are introduced into applications and let you practice your skills at exploiting them.